What Is National Homeownership Month?

 One primary reason rates have increased despite soaring costs is that the mortgage process was changed to allow people to borrow more money to afford homeownership.

-Although the concept of mortgages has been around for decades, it wasn’t until after the Great Depression that the process took a consumer focus.
-As part of President Franklin D. Roosevelt’s New Deal, the Federal Housing Administration (FHA) was created, which, among other things, created the 30-year mortgage standard.
+Although the concept of mortgages has existed for decades, it wasn’t until after the Great Depression that the process became consumer-focused.
+As part of President Franklin D. Roosevelt’s New Deal, the FHA was created, which, among other things, created the 30-year mortgage standard.

 In March 2023, the FHA announced its final rule that allows lenders to extend mortgage repayment schedules to 480 months (40 years) for distressed homeowners through a loan modification program.